lmc-eu/spirit-design-system/packages/web-react/README.md

 While we encourage teams to utilize Spirit design as it is, we do realize that sometimes product specific customizations may be needed.
 In these cases, we encourage you or your designers to **talk to us**.
-We may be able to suggest an alternative implementation strategy, or perhaps your design can help inform future Spirit additions.
+We may be able to suggest an alternative implementation strategy, or perhaps your design can help propose future Spirit additions.

 While the traditional className and style props are not supported in Spirit Web React components, there are two escape hatches that you can **use at your own risk**.
 These are UNSAFE_className and UNSAFE_style.
 Use of these props should be